Sara Sharif: Pakistan police join hunt for father sought after murder of girl, 10

 UK police said they were working with international agencies, including Interpol, the National Crime Agency and the UK Foreign Office to progress their inquiries with Pakistani authorities.

 There is no formal extradition treaty between the UK and Pakistan, but Det.
-Chapman said that people have been extradited from the Asian country before.
+Chapman of Surrey Police said that people have been extradited from the Asian country before.

 Officers are not looking to identify anyone else in connection with the investigation.